 CMPA members are encouraged to contact the CMPA for further guidance before volunteering information to the police.

 Prescription monitoring and safe prescribing

 PMPs typically alert the pharmacy (and in some cases the physician) in real time when unusual activity is detected.
 In some jurisdictions, clinicians within a patient’s circle of care may also proactively access PMP data.
 This can assist in clinical decision-making and assessing risk, including whether and how to prescribe and dispense a controlled drug.
-In other jurisdictions, however, physicians and pharmacies do not have point-of-care access to patient information (i.e. a patient’s prescription history) via the PMP, in which case physicians will want to refer to the patient’s electronic health record, if available.
+In other jurisdictions, however, physicians and pharmacies do not have point-of-care access to patient information (i.e. a patient’s prescription history) via the PMP.
+In such cases, physicians will want to refer to the patient’s electronic health record if available.

 The bottom line

-- Report the theft or loss of a controlled substance to the local police immediately and to Health Canada’s Office of Controlled Substances no later than 10 days after its discovery.
+- Report the theft or loss of a controlled substance to Health Canada’s Office of Controlled Substances no later than 10 days after its discovery.

-- If you suspect a patient of drug diversion or other unlawful prescription-related activity, consider discussing the matter directly with that individual—but only if this is unlikely to put you or your staff in any danger.
+- If you suspect a patient of drug diversion or other unlawful prescription-related activity, consider discussing the matter directly with that individual—but only if this is not likely to put you or your staff in any danger.

 - If a suspected prescription fraud involves a known patient, it is important to respect the confidentiality of patient health information.
-If it does not involve your patient, confidentiality is not an issue and you may report the incident to the police, if appropriate, if the pharmacist or others have not already done so.
+If it does not involve your patient, confidentiality is not an issue and you may report the incident to the police, if appropriate, and if the pharmacist or others have not already done so.
 Note that a physician does not have an obligation to report to the police.

 - Controlled Drugs and Substances Act, S.C.
 1996, c.
 19